 OGE will produce printed and online materials, discuss programs with students during advising sessions, be available to attend information sessions, and organize two Study Abroad Fairs per year.
 We encourage you to participate in our Study Abroad Fair.
 We recommend you also solicit the support of your departmental colleagues, academic advisors, and others to promote the program.3

-Faculty and staff members who lead Global Study courses must participate in a risk management workshop prior to departure.
-The workshop includes information on international risk management, managing program logistics, health insurance information, and more.
+Faculty and staff members who lead Global Study courses must participate in a Faculty Pre-Departure Orientation prior to departure.
+The orientation includes information on international risk management, managing program logistics, student conduct and equity, health insurance, and other resources.
 With both new program leaders and experienced faculty members in attendance, the sessions offer practical takeaways and foster interactive discussions.4

 We work hard to keep programs affordable for students while ensuring that faculty and staff leaders are fairly compensated for the exceptional amount of effort required to organize, teach, and manage a program abroad.
 In some instances, the university will sub-contract the services of a reputable in-country provider who will handle many details such as organizing housing, classroom space, transportation, etc. In other instances, faculty members may be much more involved with the day-to-day management of payments and logistics.
 The Office of International Affairs Finance Unit is the interface between the faculty, overseas vendors, and University purchasing.
 The program budget supports the faculty salary, international and local travel, accommodation abroad, and usually a modest per diem.
 The program budget does not support any non-program related activities, personal travel, or support for family members.

-OGE offers a limited number of scholarships for students participating in University programs.5
+OGE offers sigificant scholarships for students participating in University programs.5